 I love to layer Puff with other powder blushes if I want a more intense makeup moment, or I'll just use a tap of this on bare skin for those days when I'm not wearing makeup but need to breathe just a little bit of life into my sleep-deprived complexion.
 I also love to use it on my lips and eyelids.
 Basically, give me this, Haloscope, and Lash Slick, and that's all I need to walk out the door.

 This gel blush is perfect for everyday wear.
 It melts so easily into the skin and leaves a super natural-looking flush.
 It's really easy to layer, too, so you can control how much color you deposit.
 I'm obsessed with the shade Storm and literally wear it every day.

-Honestly, this reminds me of the types of eye makeup products marketed to tweens in the '90s, but maybe that's why I like it so much.
-The gold shade is my favorite, and I always get tons of compliments when I wear it—more so than any other type of glitter I've worn.
+Honestly, this reminds me of the types of eye makeup products marketed in the '80s, but maybe that's why we like it so much.
+The cool blue shade is my favorite, and I always get tons of compliments when I wear it—more so than any other type of brightly pigmented shadow I've worn.

 Shop More Glossier Favorites